dart-lang/site-www/src/_guides/language/language-tour.md

 To allow an instance of your Dart class to be called like a function, implement the `call()` method.

 In the following example, the `WannabeFunction` class defines a call() function that takes three strings and concatenates them, separating each with a space, and appending an exclamation.
-Click the run button {% asset red-run.png alt="" %} to execute the code.
+Click **Run** to execute the code.

 {% comment %}
 https://gist.github.com/405379bacf30335f3aed